Saturday, January 21, 2017

 SS Rhouma is depicted in the oil painting by Charles Dixon on the rear wall

-and shown right.
+and shown below.

 Measuring 15½ x 23 inches (41 x 61 cms.) the work is signed and dated,